-NM Areas Reviewed (continued) Findings Recommendations X Protected peer reviews met selected requirements: Peer reviewers documented their use of important aspects of care in their review such as appropriate and timely ordering of diagnostic tests, timely treatment, and appropriate documentation.
-When the Peer Review Committee recommended individual improvement actions, clinical managers implemented the actions.
-In nine cases, there was no evidence that clinical managers implemented individual improvement actions recommended by the Peer Review Committee.
-1. We recommended that facility clinical managers consistently implement individual improvement actions recommended by the Peer Review Committee and that facility managers monitor compliance.
-X Utilization management met selected requirements: The facility completed at least 75 percent of all required inpatient reviews.
-Physician Utilization Management Advisors documented their decisions in the National Utilization Management Integration database.
-The facility had designated an interdisciplinary group to review utilization management data.
-For 24 of the 195 cases (12 percent) referred to Physician Utilization Management Advisors November 1-December 31, 2015, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
-2. We recommended that Physician Utilization Management Advisors consistently document their decisions in the National Utilization Management Integration database and that facility managers monitor compliance.
-Patient safety met selected requirements: The Patient Safety Manager entered all reported patient incidents into the WEBSPOT database.
-The facility completed the required minimum of eight root cause analyses.
-The facility provided feedback about the root cause analysis findings to the individual or department who reported the incident.
-At the completion of FY 2015, the Patient Safety Manager submitted an annual patient safety report to facility leaders.
+NM Areas Reviewed (continued) Findings Recommendations

+Protected peer reviews met selected

+requirements:

+Peer reviewers documented their use of

+important aspects of care in their review

+such as appropriate and timely ordering of

+diagnostic tests, timely treatment, and

+appropriate documentation.

+When the Peer Review Committee

+recommended individual improvement

+actions, clinical managers implemented

+the actions.

+Utilization management met selected

+requirements:

+The facility completed at least 75 percent

+of all required inpatient reviews.

+Physician Utilization Management

+Advisors documented their decisions in

+the National Utilization Management

+Integration database.

+The facility had designated an interdisciplinary group to review utilization

+management data.

+Patient safety met selected requirements:

+The Patient Safety Manager entered all

+reported patient incidents into the

+WEBSPOT database.

+The facility completed the required

+minimum of eight root cause analyses.

+The facility provided feedback about the

+root cause analysis findings to the

+individual or department who reported the

+incident.

+At the completion of FY 2015, the Patient

+Safety Manager submitted an annual

+patient safety report to facility leaders.